nstjuliana/DreamUp/_docs/phases/enhancement-phase-1.md

    - "Does the game load successfully?"
    - "Are controls responsive?"
    - "Did the game complete without crashes?"
-3. Use Vercel AI SDK structured outputs to ensure JSON format
+3. Use OpenAI SDK function calling to ensure JSON format
 4. Include screenshot context (describe what's visible)
 5. Include console log analysis (errors, warnings)
 6. Test prompts with sample games and refine for accuracy